santa-christie/Skool-assignment/README.md

-# portfolio
+# A Portfolio

-A new Flutter project.
+A noobie's practice model.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is my first flutter project as a beginner.

 A few resources to get you started if this is your first Flutter project: